 Manali, in Himachal Pradesh, is one of the top adventure travel destinations in India.
-It's the perfect place to spend time in the great outdoors, and many of these places to visit in Manali reflect the numerous activities that can be done in the area.
+It's ideal for spending time in the great outdoors, and many of these places to visit in Manali reflect the numerous activities that can be done in the area.
 Plan you trip there with this essential Manali travel guide.

 01 of 10

 Solang Valley is located about 30 minutes from Manali and attracts travelers both in winter, for its snow, and summer for its adventure sports.
 From January to March, it's possible to ski and snowboard there, and a new gondola carries visitors 3,200 meters up to the runs.
 After the snow clears, paragliding becomes popular.
-Other commercial activities in the area have been severely curtailed by a National Green Tribunal ban, issued in 2015 to reduce pollution in the area.
+However, do keep in mind that it's not well regulated and there are safety concerns (people have died in the past).
 Many people visit the Shiva temple above the village.
 If you don't want to walk up, it's possible to ride a pony.

 02 of 10

 Rohtang Pass is a popular day trip from Manali, although heavy traffic can be an issue, making it a challenge to reach.
-Situated about 2 hours drive from Manali town, it connects the Kullu Valley with the Lahaul and Spiti valleys of Himachal Pradesh.
+Situated 2-3 hours drive from Manali town, it connects the Kullu Valley with the Lahaul and Spiti valleys of Himachal Pradesh.
 Due to its high elevation of around 4,000 meters (13,000 feet), it's often subject to bad weather.
 The main attraction at Rohtang Pass is snow, particularly when it has already cleared from other places.
-However, unfortunately, facilities for visitors and sanitation are lacking.
+Unfortunately, waste management is poor and facilities for visitors are lacking.
 The number of vehicles is also restricted and it's necessary to obtain a permit at least a day in advance (you can apply online here).
-Similar to at Solang Valley, commercial activities at Rotang Pass have been restricted by the National Green Tribunal as well.
+Snow sport activities are offered when there's snow.
 Beas Kund, an igloo-shaped temple on top of Rohtang Pass, has a spring which is the origin of Beas River.

 03 of 10